mmorise/World/README.md

 world-class (https://github.com/yukara-ikemiya/world-class) is a C++ library of WORLD.

+World.JS (https://github.com/GloomyGhost-MosquitoSeal/World.JS) is a JavaScript Wrapper for World Vocoder.

 Note: To avoid making the project complicated, I decided not to merge it to my repository and introduce your project here.
 The other reason is that I can't support some computer languages.